ys7yoo/sample-mt/README.md

 Make sure that you see 10 events per a second.

-You can change the sampling rate witn the input argument
+You can change the sampling rate with the input argument
 ```
 a.out [SAMPLING_RATE]
 ```